 Students follow the 'Crayford Curriculum' model which seeks to 'join up' the different elements of the secondary curriculum.

-Termly assessments are used to track and monitor student progress and achievement.
-Personal, Social, Health & Careers Education (PSHCE) is compulsory and is taught throughout the three Key Stages.
+Formative assessment is used regularly to track and monitor student progress and achievement.
+Character and Wellbeing Education is compulsory and is taught throughout the three Key Stages.

 Key Stage 4 – Years 10 & 11

 The curriculum choices offered through the options programme are adapted to the developing needs of each cohort.

 Students are consulted on their preferred subject choices and the curriculum is designed accordingly.